Dictionary

 pop()

-I recommend using pop()
+We recommend using pop()

-in all cases, even if you don't need the default value, because it's more versatile and easier to remember.
+because it's more versatile and easier to remember.
 Interviewers likely will be focused on algorithm complexity, not nuances of speed between different methods anyway.

 Getting values from dictionaries